isabella232/limitless-flows-blueprint/blueprint/index.md

 ![](images/003.png)

-For more information about managing variables can be found here: <https://help.mypurecloud.com/articles/manage-a-variable/>
+More information about managing variables can be found here: <https://help.mypurecloud.com/articles/manage-a-variable/>

 |**Variable**|**Set to**|
 | :-: | :-: |